clebert/batis/README.md

   render(...args: Parameters<TAgent>): void;

   /**
-   * Reset the state and clean up the side effects.
+   * Reset the state and clean up all side effects.
    * The next rendering will start from scratch.
    */
   reset(): void;